uni-notes/uni-notes/docs/3_Core/Operating_Systems/01_Intro.md

 ## Privileged Execution of Instruction

-Priviledge signifies access level of a program
+Privilege signifies the access level of a program

-I/O, memory, timer, CPU, Interrupts are privileged
+I/O, memory, timer, CPU, and Interrupts are privileged

 Privilege level varies from